How to Take Product Photos for Amazon: 2026 Seller Guide

 - Skipping the comparison image — Comparisons reduce returns by setting clear expectations

-- Stopping at 7 images — A+ Content and Brand Story give you room for additional image types that build trust
+- Stopping at the basic gallery — A+ Content and Brand Story give you room for additional image types that build trust

 Getting Started

-The fastest way to get a complete, Amazon-compliant image set is to start with one good photo of your product and generate the rest automatically.
-Every image type from a single upload.
+The fastest way to get a complete Amazon image set for review is to start with one good photo of your product and generate the rest automatically.